Archive | Events RSS feed for this section

 Autism Seeing the Vision Connection

 Thanks to Dr. Dan Fortenbacher & Nancy Torgerson for forwarding this information!
-From Temple Grandin to Moms Fighting Autism…seeing the vision connection Statistics from the Autism Society shows that autism […]
+From Temple Grandin to Moms Fighting Autism…seeing the vision connection Statistics from the Autism Society shows that autism is the fastest growing developmental disability in the US.
+Current studies are suggesting that Autism is occurring in 1 in 110 children with nearly 1.5 million […]

 Read full story Comments { 0 }